 We’ve rounded up some of the latest and greatest digital real estate trends this year, to provide some inspiration for those embarking on a digital transformation of their own.

-Digital transformation has been a prominent buzzword for over a decade.
-But the truth is, that it is so much more than just a buzzword.
+Digital transformation is so much more than just a buzzword.
 It is an unavoidable prerequisite to any company looking to gain and maintain a competitive advantage, and in some industries, it is the only way to guarantee long-term survival.

 In spite of being one of the wealthiest and most well-established industries, digital transformation hasn’t been as rapid or complete within real estate as it has been in other industries.
 Many old-fashioned, outdated processes and tools are unfortunately still in use today, and as a result, the experience for real estate customers is far from ideal.